 Two decades ago, planners envisioned Rosslyn as a competitive first-class urban center with superior architecture and excellent urban design.
 Today, that vision has been realized.
 Rosslyn is a thriving commercial center and many well known businesses have offices here, including The Boeing Company, Raytheon and WJLA-TV.
-The neighborhood boasts more than 8 million square feet of office space, 580,000 sq. ft. of retail and 2,140 hotel rooms.
+Rosslyn contains more than 8.4 million sq. ft. of office space, 580,000 sq. ft. of retail and 2,140 hotel rooms.
 An estimated 12,800 residents reside in 8,600 residential units.

 - Realize Rosslyn - Rosslyn Sector Plan Update